 The Quality Manager solves problems, typically in situations where general standardization should exist, but may not be operating effectively.
 Using process mapping techniques, lean, or Six Sigma process improvement methodology is essential to reducing waste and being effective in the Quality role.
 A delicate balance exists between resolving problems yourself and identifying those situations that require management intervention for a solution.
 Good political judgment is required where quality and compliance are concerned.

-The Quality Manager is involved in teams and meetings at every level of the organization.
+The Quality Manager is involved in team building and meetings at every level of the organization.
 Management reviews, material reviews, supplier reviews, corrective action reviews, process improvement teams, audits, customer visits and strategy discussions.
 A good Quality Manager is involved with many areas of the company.

 The Quality Manager is the person that everybody goes to to get answers about quality.
 Product specifications, supplier requirements, testing, inspections, part verification, equipment calibration, corrective actions, non-conformances, workers compensation, benchmarking, voice of the customer, and on and on.
 The buck stops here at Quality.